MartinCazares/Android_Studio_Debugger_Macro/README.md

         }

-*That is it, you can start coding and don’t forget to add the tag “//<#DEBUG_AREA>” to start a “Debugging Area” and “//</#DEBUG_AREA>” to end the “Debugging Area”.
-Note HTML kind of syntax to start and end the area like <p></p> also notice that anything between these tags will be commented when in “release” build.
+*That is it, you can start coding and don’t forget to add the tag “//<#DEBUG_AREA>” to start and “//</#DEBUG_AREA>” to end you Debugging Areas.
+Note the XML kind of syntax to start and end the areas, also notice that anything between these tags will be commented when in “release” build.
 Look at the examples below to understand how it works…

 #Debug Area Examples: